excellalabs/gitfundamentals/DogTalesRepo/chapter3.md

 Bella, always the more cautious of the two, thought for a moment.
 “It sounds exciting, but we have to be careful.
 We don’t know what we might find.”

 Undeterred, Max wagged his tail eagerly.
 “It’ll be an adventure!
-And who knows, maybe we’ll find somting amazing.”
+And who knows, maybe we’ll find something amazing.”

 The next morning, armed with a rough map they had sketched from overhearing the humans, Max and Bella set out on their treasure hunt.
 They followed clues that led them through the forest, across streams, and over hills.